ivankatliarchuk/knowledge-base/docs/sre-platform-devops/index.md

 | altostrat-component | frontend, cache, application, database | Finance | Google Cloud resources | Optional |
 | altostrat-app | shopping-cart-payment | Finance | Google Cloud resources | No. There's an exception for multi-tenant resources where there is no 1:1 mapping with the application. |
 | altostrat-compliance | pci, hipaa | Security | Google Cloud resources | Optional |

+#### **Label all you need**

+Labels are a key-value pair so use that to your advantage to add in as much data as you need onto them.

+Here are some examples of labels to use:

+1.  _Environment names_
+    Labeling a resource as belonging to development, staging, testing, production, etc. is always a safe choice so searching for all resources in production later for a billing report is much easier.
+2.  _Role_
+    If you have a set of Compute Engine resources acting as web servers, another set in a GKE cluster, and one for a database server label them as such.
+3.  _Application name
+    _Using the application name as a label makes it easier to group resources by the business project or application they are associated with makes it easier to look at costs per application.
+4.  _Region name
+    _If your application or project stretches multiple regions adding the region value will help sort them later.
+This can be the GCP region name, a logical region you have setup in your application, or having a label for each.
+5.  _Resource Creator
+    _Putting the name of the creator in a label will help sort out who created what resource later instead of having to dig through audit logs that may or may not have been retained.
+6.  _Owner or maintainer
+    _Labeling a resource with the owner or maintainer’s name assists in who to contact in the case of an issue or question later.
+A common example of this would be the team that owns or maintains the resource.
+7.  _Cost, billing, or budget code
+    _Some organizations have codes for different expenditures or budgets.
+Adding these into the label makes it easier for billing administrators or auditors to track these.
+8.  _Department_
+    If the resource belongs to a certain department then adding it as a label makes it easier to track down a department later.
+9.  _Bucket name (Google Cloud Storage only)
+    _If you have ever had to look at a GCP billing report or invoice you realize it groups all of the storage buckets together into one line item.
+This is a nightmare if you want to know what each bucket costs, so adding the bucket name as a label to each bucket will allow this to be broken out into separate line items.
+10.  _Associated resource name
+    _If you have a resource that’s tied to another resource it’s a good idea to add a label naming that resource to it.
+Examples of this might be a persistent disk tied to a Compute Engine instance or a Dataproc cluster.
+An external IP that is tied to a Compute Engine managed instance group is a great example of this as well.
+11.  _Data classification
+    _This is a broad labeling use case, but if you have any sort of data that needs to be labeled in a bucket or BigQuery dataset then add a label for it to denote this.
+Examples might be data that falls under regulatory compliance such as HIPAA or PCI or encrypted data.
+It’s best to label these resources with this so when a C-level executive asks how much money is spent on storing PHI (protected health information) per month it can be pulled up very quickly.
+12.  _Resource state_
+    If a resource is active, pending deletion, disabled, etc. then labeling it as so makes it very easy to see how much is being billed to resources in a particular state.
+13.  _Folder or organization name
+    _If you utilize folders or different organizational units in your organizational structure make a label them to be able to see what each organization or folder costs you later.